Ede123/userscripts/Rotten_Tomatoes_Link_On_IMDb.md

 # About
 **_Rotten Tomatoes Link On IMDb_**  adds a shortcut to the corresponding [**Rotten Tomatoes**](http://www.rottentomatoes.com/) movie description page for every [**IMDb**](http://www.imdb.com/) movie.

+The URL to the Rotten Tomatoes movie description page is queried from "The Open Movie Database API" by Brian Fritz ([OMDb API](http://www.omdbapi.com/)).
+Thank you for this great project!

 # Screenshot
 ![](https://raw.githubusercontent.com/Ede123/userscripts/master/screenshots/Rotten_Tomatoes_Link_On_IMDb_1.png)